How to Grocery Shop to Save Money

 Place peas and carrots into a large casserole baking dish.

-Cut chicken into small pieces on top of vegetables.
+Cut chicken into small pieces on top of vegetables; top with pimientos.

 Mix a little water with cornstarch until smooth and blend into boiling broth.